 Over the years Camp Ivy provided many girls with an opportunity to learn of the natural environment and enjoy their camping experience.

-The donated land is now known as the “Eva R. Meng Wildlife Preserve and Bird Sanctuary” of the Valley Forge Audubon Society.
+The donated land is known as the “Eva R. Meng Wildlife Preserve and Bird Sanctuary”.
 A hiking trail named for each sister is designated within the site.
 The dedication ceremony was held on May 16, 1998.

 Natural features of Meng Sanctuary include, beautiful diabase rock outcroppings and a maturing upland forest dominated by Red Oak, Tulip Poplar, Shagbark Hickory, American Beech, and Red Maple trees.